generiekzaakafhandelcomponent/Basisprocessen/README.md

 > Be sure to follow the specific instructions that are included in the README of the process blueprint.

-For instructions on how to add new blueprints to this repository can be found [here](https://github.com/generiekzaakafhandelcomponent/Basisprocessen/blob/feature/generieke-zaak/CONTRIBUTING.md).
+For instructions on how to contribute to this repository can be found [here](https://github.com/generiekzaakafhandelcomponent/Basisprocessen/blob/feature/generieke-zaak/CONTRIBUTING.md).